 A roundtable discussion on ways of strengthening the planning process — with a look at: the roles of planning commissions and governing bodies; finding time for long-range planning; and better ways of implementing local plans.

-Elaine Cogan looks at ways of evaluating a planning board’s effectiveness.
+Elaine Cogan looks at ways of evaluating your planning board’s effectiveness.

 Why it’s important for planning commissions and governing bodies to work cooperatively.
 With some suggestions for ways of strengthening this relationship.